EnvisionOurBayview Stakeholder Outreach and Engagement Video from BAYCAT on Vimeo.

 The Big Six: Advocating for Local Residents

 "The Big Six" a group of dedicated Bayview leaders, was instrumental in advocating for and ensuring that these facilities were developed and designed to provide workforce, childcare and educational opportunities in their community.
 These longtime civil rights advocates, Dr. Espanola Jackson, Harold Madison, Eloise Westbrook, Ethel Garlington, Shirley Jones and Alex Pitcher, are respected and remembered for their dedication to making the Bayview a better place to live, work and play.
 Our Agency salutes their service and we look forward to continuing to partner with Bayview residents and leaders as we honor the Big Six's vision for state-of-the-art facilities that serve the community's needs.

 Southeast Community Facility Recent Key Milestones

-As we look forward to working with Bayview residents to build a new SECF at 1550 Evans Street, it is important to reflect and take stock on years past.
+As we look forward to working with Bayview residents to build a new SECF at 1550 Evans Avenue, it is important to reflect and take stock on years past.
 Below is a timeline with key SECF milestones.

 - The new SECF at 1550 Evans is slated to open in 2021.
 Construction of the new facility will begin in 2019.
 The existing SECF at 1800 Oakdale will remain open until the new facility is constructed.
 Stay informed about the process.